Install Uptrace

 PostgreSQL

-When started, Uptrace will connect to the PostgreSQL database specified in uptrace.yml
+On startup, Uptrace connects to the PostgreSQL database specified in the uptrace.yml

-config and will automatically create required tables and views.
+configuration file and automatically creates the required tables and views.

 pg: